 It goes without saying that MakeUseOf does not condone downloading copyrighted material in any way – but we know a lot of readers are going to do it anyway; and if you are going to, then I’d really like you be safe and informed about your decision (is it just me, or is this starting to sound like the talk?)

 No discussion would be complete without mentioning cost.
 For the most part, torrents are free – completely.
+You can learn about torrents and the legality of them in the MUO Torrent guide.
 Though I would personally recommend spending up to $10/month on a good quality torrent-friendly VPN, that is a discussion for another day.

 Usenet is not free.
 Unlike torrents, which are files downloaded from fellow Internet users (peer based) and therefore no centralised server is needed to actually host the files, Usenet relies upon physical servers somewhere.
 A Usenet “service provider” is therefore needed, and those cost money.
 How much exactly depends upon: